Want more to retire on?

 Even Paul Keating, speaking in 2007, made this point.
 Compulsory super contributions come out of wages, not from the pockets of employers:

 The cost of superannuation was never borne by employers.
 It was absorbed into the overall wage cost […] In other words, had employers not paid nine percentage points of wages, as superannuation contributions, they would have paid it in cash as wages.

 This is more than mere theory.
 Compulsory super was designed to forestall wage rises.
 Concerned about a wages breakout in 1985, then Treasurer Paul Keating and ACTU President Bill Kelty struck a deal to defer wage rises in exchange for super contributions.

 When the Super Guarantee climbed from 9% to 9.25% in 2013, the Fair Work Commission stated in its minimum wage decision of that year that the increase was “lower than it otherwise would have been in the absence of the super guarantee increase”.

 The pay of 40% of Australian workers is based on an award or the National Minimum Wage and is therefore affected by the Commission’s decisions.
 For these people, there is no question: their wages are lower than they would’ve been if super hadn’t increased.

 If wage rises came from the pockets of employers then we should see a spike in wages plus super when compulsory super was introduced, and again when it was increased.
 But there wasn’t one when compulsory super was introduced – a point Bill Shorten has made in the past.

-When compulsory super was introduced via awards in 1986, workers’ total remuneration (excluding super) made up 63.3% of national income.
+When compulsory super was introduced via awards in 1986, workers’ total remuneration (including super) made up 63.3% of national income.
 By 2002, when the phase-in was complete, it made up 60.1%.